brokoli777/Emotion-Recogntion/README.md

 ---

 ## Models
+There are two models for comparison and to see which architecture performs the best.

 1. **Model 1**: Deep CNN architecture with:
    - Multiple convolutional and pooling layers
    - Dense fully connected layer with dropout